nobobobo/readme-generator/README.md

 <a name="desc"></a>
 ## 1. Description

-This command line program dynamically generates readme file based on the user's input.
+This command line program dynamically generates README file based on the user's inputs.

 <a name="install"></a>
 ## 2. Installation